prabhatx0/my_ChatTS_/README.md

 ## Notes
 - You can use the CPU for inference.
 However, since our current ChatTS model does not implement `kv_cache` (which we plan to implement shortly), the inference speed may be significantly slow.
+- `vLLM` inference is not supported currently.
+You can use `deepspeed` for inference for now.

 ## Third-Party Dependencies
 - QWen (https://github.com/QwenLM/Qwen2.5)